-Cloud Wise Joe and Chauncey Haworth review a guide by Think with Google, relating it to the ABC’s of business and highlighting the importance of price comparisons, digital marketing, and answering your customers’ questions because if you don’t your competitor will.
+Cloud Wise Joe and Chauncey Haworth review a guide by Think with Google, relating it to the ABC’s of business and highlighting the importance of price comparisons, digital marketing, and answering your customers’ questions because if you don’t answer them, your competitor will.

 Joe: Some business owners still of think of a website as a gateway for someone to contact our sales teams so that our sales team can masterfully sell them a product.
 The truth is that the customer is weaving their way through their buying journey and they’re transitioning, and they will contact you when they’re ready.